sourcegraph/about/docs/security.md

 - Language-specific linters
 - Notifications and alerts for risky code patterns using Sourcegraph saved searches
 - Code coverage tools to ensure unit test coverage
-- End to end tests to validate authentication workflows
+- End-to-end tests to validate authentication workflows
 - Tools such as Dependabot and GitHub security advisories to identify security vulnerabilities in our code and in dependencies

 ## Updates